Vasusamp/Mac_Learning/README.md

 The accuracy using Random Forest classifier is 97%

-2. Linear regression
+2. Logistic Regression
-Then Linear regression was attempted.
-The confusion matrix is as shown below.
+The confusion matrix of Logistic Regression is as shown below.

-Linear Regression	Actual / Yes	Actual / No
+Logistic Regression	Actual / Yes	Actual / No
 Predicted  / Yes	          380	         26
 Predicted / No	            19	         312

-The accuracy using Linear regression classifier is 94%
+The accuracy using Logistic regression classifier is 94%

 3. SVM